 May substitute with any REL_ course of the same level

 Normal time to complete the program

-4 years — 2 year (7 academic quarters) at LLU based on full-time enrollment.
+Four (4) years overall with two (2) years (seven academic quarters) at LLU based on full-time enrollment.

 Alternate summer term entry to include all co-requisite course requirements

-For students who need to complete co-requisite courses that are not included in the 7 academic quarter block course sequence, the program length is a maximum of two years plus an additional Summer term (9 academic quarters).
-The alternate entry for these students is Summer Term of each year preceding the Fall Term block sequence.
-On acceptance, an academic plan specifying the program length (8 or 9 academic quarters) and the courses selected during the alternate Summer terms is to be approved by the program director.
+For students who need to complete co-requisite courses that are not included in the seven academic quarter block course sequence, the program length is a maximum of two years plus an additional Summer Quarter (nine academic quarters).
+The alternate entry for these students is Summer Quarter of each year preceding the Fall Quarter block sequence.
+On acceptance, an academic plan specifying the program length (eight or nine academic quarters) and the courses selected during the alternate Summer Quarters is to be approved by the program director.